Razor Bumps on a Bald Head: Prevention, Treatment & Electric Shaver Advice

 Switch to an Electric Razor

 Sometimes the best solution is to switch things up.
 Rotaries like Freebird's FlexSeries Pro cut closely but above the skin, so hair can't grow back in an ingrown fashion.
-The FlexSeries Pro's ScalpSafe technology blades are super sharp and are designed for sensitive scalps, making them a great option for bump-prone heads.
+The FlexSeries Pro's ScalpSafe technology blades are super sharp and designed for sensitive scalps, making them a great option for bump-prone heads.

 Try it out today for only $59.95

-How to Treat Razor Bumps on Head
+How To Treat Razor Bumps on Head

-Alternative Solutions to Prevent Razor Bumps
+Alternative Solutions To Prevent Razor Bumps

 If you've tried everything and those pesky bumps keep coming back, it might be time to consider other options to get rid of razor bumps.